Generic Name: vismodegib (VIS moe DEG ib)

 Vismodegib may also be used for purposes not listed in this medication guide.

 Do not use vismodegib if you are pregnant, or if you are a man and your sexual partner is pregnant.
 Vismodegib use by either parent may cause severe birth defects or death of a baby.
-If you are pregnant and your sexual partner is taking vismodegib, do not have sex without using a latex condom and spermicide during treatment and for 3 months after your partner stops taking vismodegib.

 For Men: Always use a latex condom and spermicide when having sex, even if you have had a vasectomy.
 Continue using condoms and spermicide for at least 3 months after you stop taking vismodegib.